How to Find Symmetry

-Keep practicing be looking for shapes that are symmetrical in your classroom, in your house, outside, or wherever you are.
+Keep practicing by looking for shapes that are symmetrical in your classroom, in your house, outside, or wherever you are.

 Symmetry is everywhere, and it’s very important.
-Architects and engineers use symmetry to design sturdy buildings, and other objects.
-Interior designers use symmetry, and asymmetrical designs to make their work more appealing to look at.
+Architects and engineers use symmetry to design sturdy buildings and other objects.
+Interior designers use symmetry and asymmetrical design to make their work more appealing to look at.
 People everywhere use symmetry in some way.